stashed/docs/docs/guides/latest/volumesnapshot/standalonepvc.md

 * `spec.target.replicas` specifies the number of the source to restore from.

-* `spec.target.volumeClaimTemplates[*].metadata.name` is the name of the VolumeSnapshot without pod ordinal and timestamp portion, i.e.: for a VolumeSnapshot name `backup-pvc-1559026686`, this field will be `backup-pvc`.
+* `spec.target.volumeClaimTemplates[*].metadata.name` is the name of the VolumeSnapshot without pod ordinal and timestamp portion, i.e.: for a VolumeSnapshot name `source-pvc-1560400745`, this field will be `source-pvc`.

 * `spec.target.volumeClaimTemplates.spec.storageClassName` indicates the name of the [storageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) required by the claim.